 - Hibiscus goes well with all things creamy.

 PS: While drinking a lot of green tea is not advised, herbal infusions are a different ballgame.
-Best drunk in a cup with white inside and dipped for merely two to three minutes.
+Best drunk in a cup with white interior and dipped for merely two to three minutes.